scrubbbbs/cbird/readme.md

 - `CBIRD_COLOR_CONSOLE` use colored output even if console says no (default auto-detect)
 - `CBIRD_FORCE_COLORS` use colored output even if console is not detected
 - `CBIRD_LOG_TIMESTAMP` add time delta to log messages
-- `CBIRD_NO_APPIMAGE_PROGS` do not use bundled programs like ffmpeg in the appimage****
+- `CBIRD_NO_BUNDLED_PROGS` do not use bundled programs like ffmpeg in the appimage****
 - `QT_IMAGE_ALLOC_LIMIT_MB` maximum memory allocation for image files (default 256)
+- `QT_SCALE_FACTOR` global scale factor for UI

 Search Algorithms
 ====================

 #### Discrete Cosine Transform (DCT) Hash (`-p.alg dct`)
 Uses one 64-bit hash per image, similar to pHash.
-Very fast and good for rescaled images and lightly cropped images.
+Very fast, good for rescaled images and lightly cropped images.

 #### DCT Features `-p.alg fdct`
 Uses DCT hashes around features, up to 400 per image.
 Good for heavily cropped images, much faster than ORB.

 #### Oriented Rotated Brief (ORB) Features `-p.alg orb`
-Uses up to 400 256-bit feature descriptors per image and searches using FLANN-based matcher.
+Uses 256-bit scale/rotation invariant feature descriptors, up to 400 per image, and searches using FLANN-based matcher.
 Good for rotated and cropped images, but slow.

 #### Color Histogram `-p.alg color`
 Uses histogram of up to 32 colors (256-byte) per image.
 Sometimes works when all else fails.
-This is the only algorithm that finds reflected images, others require `-p.refl` which is too slow except with `-similar-to`
+This is the only algorithm that finds reflected images, others require `-p.refl` and must rehash the reflected image (very slow)

 #### DCT Video Index `-p.alg video`
-Uses DCT hashes of video frames, with some compression of nearby similar hashes.
+Uses DCT hashes of video frames, with compression of nearby similar hashes.
 Frames are pre-processed to remove letterboxing.
+Compatible with image hashes (fdct) for finding video thumbnails.

 #### Template Matcher `-p.tm 1`
-Not a technically a search algorithm, but helps to refine results.
+Technically a results filter and not search algorithm.
+Helps  discard poor results.
 Uses up to 1000 features to find an affine transform between two images, then uses DCT hash of the mapped region to validate.
 Since it requires decompressing the source/destination image it is extremely slow.
 It can help to reduce the maximum number of matches per image with `-p.mm #`

 How it Performs
 ====================